Aiman26-AI/Netlogo-Simulation-Research/README.md

 # How to Run the Simulation :

 1. Download and install NetLogo 7.0.1 from (https://ccl.northwestern.edu/netlogo/download.shtml).
-2. Open `simulation.nlogo` in NetLogo.
+2. Open 'Data Drift Simulation.nlogox' in NetLogo.
 3. Use the interface to run the simulation and observe the results.

-## 📜 License
+# License :

 This project is shared for academic review purposes only.
 Redistribution or reuse is not permitted without explicit permission.

-## 📬 Contact
+# Contact :

-For feedback or review inquiries, please contact me via GitHub or email: [your email here]
+For feedback or review inquiries, please contact me via GitHub or email: aimanshahid061@gmail.com